 Once upon a daydream.

-But once upon a waking-life nightmare, we couldn’t get knocked-up from good, old-fashioned boning.
+But once upon a waking-life nightmare, we couldn’t get knocked-up the old-fashioned way.
 For a while, we clung to hope that fertility treatments would work and we’d still get to live our storybook preggo fantasy (with a twist, it just took a minute).
 But then a minute turned two (years) and we turned tired.
 And pragmatic.
-On the cusp of resolution, which might maybe have nothing to do with pregnancy, we took a little emotional cost-benefit analysis and determined our interest in please-lawdy-we-just-want-t0-be-like-other-Almost-Parents was maybe outweighed by the reality that we’re…well, not.
+On the cusp of resolution, which might maybe have nothing to do with pregnancy, we took a little emotional cost-benefit analysis and determined our interest in please-lawdy-we-just-want-to-be-like-other-Almost-Parents was maybe outweighed by the reality that we’re…well, not.
 We’re two people who, on the eve of throwing in the towel and/or radically altering the means to the end, officially can’t bear inquiries about whether we’re ever going to try to make babies (uhh, check) and what on earth we’re waiting for (a positive pregnancy test).
 We decided it’s maybe time to come out to those poor, unsuspecting Would-Be Grandparents so they don’t think we’re stubborn, mostly, and so they’re not confused if I never gain baby weight and their beautiful grandkid doesn’t look anything like us.

 Plus they’re conveniently coming for a visit.
 We’ll have them together and to our lonesome for the first time in a long time and we’ll have them to dinner.